Alejogb1/job-board/blog-data/why-do-local-devices-vs-non-local-devices-in-multi-gpu-processing.md

 id: "why-do-local-devices-vs-non-local-devices-in-multi-gpu-processing"
 ---

-alright, let's talk about local vs non-local devices in multi-gpu setups. it's a topic i've spent more hours than i care to count debugging, so hopefully, i can shed some light on why this distinction matters.
+, let's talk about local vs non-local devices in multi-gpu setups. it's a topic i've spent more hours than i care to count debugging, so hopefully, i can shed some light on why this distinction matters.

 when we're dealing with multiple gpus, we're inherently talking about parallel processing. instead of one gpu doing all the work, we're splitting it up. the way data is shuffled around between these gpus can have a huge impact on performance. the key difference lies in where the data sits in memory: either it's directly accessible by a gpu (local), or it has to be moved across the system (non-local).

-imagine you have a server with two gpus: gpu0 and gpu1. each gpu has its own dedicated high-bandwidth memory. if you're running a workload where all the data that gpu0 needs is already in its memory, it's accessing that data *locally*. this is the ideal scenario. the access is fast, usually at bus speeds, and there's minimal overhead.
+imagine you have a server with two gpus: gpu0 and gpu1. each gpu has its own dedicated high-bandwidth memory. if you're running a workload where all the data that gpu0 needs is already in its memory, it's accessing that data _locally_. this is the ideal scenario. the access is fast, usually at bus speeds, and there's minimal overhead.

 now, let's say gpu1 needs a chunk of data that's currently sitting in gpu0's memory, or even worse in the main system's ram (the cpu's memory). that's when we start talking about non-local access. accessing the memory of another gpu requires moving the data across the pcie bus, and even worse if it is in system memory. this is much slower than local access and introduces overhead.